redcoding93/307_SBA/README.md

 ## Acknowledgments
+Thank you W3Schools for assistance with the forms and tables!
+Thank you Gifer for the gifs!
+Thank you Pixabay for the images!

-Thanks to Per Scholas for supporting the website!
+Thanks to Per Scholas for inspiring the website!